Meet Sheriff Rick Staly

 Email: Sheriff@flaglersheriff.com

-Sheriff Rick Staly is serving his second term as Flagler County Sheriff.
+Sheriff Rick Staly is serving his second 4-year term as Flagler County Sheriff.
 He was first elected to the office of Sheriff in 2016 and was sworn in as the 18th Sheriff of Flagler County on January 3, 2017.
 Following his first term, he was overwhelmingly re-elected in 2020.
-As Sheriff, he leads a workforce of more than 500 employees with a budget of over $30 million dollars.
+As Sheriff, he leads a workforce of more than 400 employees and volunteers with a budget of over $48 million dollars.

 Sheriff Staly holds a master’s degree in Justice Administration from the University of Louisville and a bachelor’s degree in Criminal Justice from Rollins College.
 Sheriff Staly is a graduate of the 177th Session of the FBI National Academy, the 79th Session of the FBI LEEDS Program, and the Southern Police Institute’s 79th Administrative Officer’s Course.
-He is also a graduate of the 112th Session of the National Sheriff’s Institute (NSI), making him the first Sheriff in Flagler County to graduate from the NSI.
+He is also a graduate of the 112th Session of the National Sheriff’s Institute (NSI), and Session 2 of NSI’s Jail Administration, making him the first Sheriff in Flagler County to graduate from the NSI.

-Sheriff Staly serves as President of the Florida Deputy Sheriff’s Association.
-He serves as Vice Chair of the Board of Directors of the Florida Sheriff’s Association and is the Immediate Past President of the Florida Sheriffs Youth Ranches.
-He previously served as Vice Chair of the Board of Directors for the Commission on Florida Law Enforcement Accreditation.
-He was awarded lifetime membership in the National Sheriff’s Association, International Association of Chiefs of Police, Southern Police Institute Alumni Association, and the Florida Police Chiefs Association.
-He is a lifetime member of the National Rifle Association (NRA).
+Sheriff Staly has been awarded lifetime memberships in the National Sheriffs' Association, International Association of Chiefs of Police, Southern Police Institute Alumni Association, Florida Sheriffs Association, FBI National Academy Associates, and the Florida Police Chiefs Association.
+He is also a lifetime member of the National Rifle Association (NRA).

-Sheriff Staly is also an active member in the local community.
-He is on the community board of the Boys and Girls Clubs of Volusia/Flagler Counties.
-He is a Past President of the Rotary Club of Flagler County and of Crimestoppers of Northeast Florida.
+Sheriff Staly is an active member in the local community.
+He is on the Board of Directors for the Boys and Girls Clubs of Volusia/Flagler Counties.
+He is Past President of the Rotary Club of Flagler County and of Crimestoppers of Northeast Florida.
 He is also a member of the Volusia-Flagler Police Chiefs Association, the B.P.O.E.
 Elks of Palm Coast, Bunnell Lodge No. 200 F&AM, and the Flagler County Gun and Archery Club.

 Sheriff Staly and his wife, Debbie, are members of Flagler Beach United Methodist Church and live in Bunnell.
 Sheriff Staly has two grown daughters, Lauren and Diana, and three grandchildren, Aiden, Lexi, and Adalynn.